How Muscles Get Bigger written in text with image of a man's arm holding a dumbbell.

 There are over 600 skeletal muscles in the body composed of multiple muscle fibers that attach to bones at an origin and insertion point.1The origin is where the muscle attaches to the bone closest to the torso.
 It remains immobile when the muscle contracts.
 The insertion attaches to the bone further away and moves during contraction.
 These muscles and their fibers are controlled by motor neurons located in the nervous system.

-As soon as you have the idea to begin lifting something, like a dumbbell for biceps curls, your brain signals for the motor neurons to activate.
+As soon as you have the idea to begin lifting something, like a dumbbell for bicep curls, your brain signals for the motor neurons to activate.
 In turn, the motor neurons send a signal to the muscle fibers, causing you to curl the dumbbell as the biceps muscle contracts by pulling on the origin and insertion point to bend the joint at the elbow.

 Now, as you lift the weight up and shorten the muscle during the concentric phase, the muscle fibers get placed under tension.
 Even more tension gets placed on the muscle when you lengthen it during the eccentric phase as you lower the weight to the starting position.
 This tension from lifting and lowering over and over again helps create tears, or micro-trauma, in the fibers.